strvcom/sketch-symbols-plugin/README.md

 ### Releasing new version ###
 Sketch checks for new version of the plugin each time it starts.\
-It checks master branch of the url specified in `package.json` of master branch as default repository url for changes in `.appcast.xml` file and if there is a new version it pulls it from url specified there.\
+It checks master branch of the url specified in `package.json`.\ Sketch looks for changes in `.appcast.xml` file and if there is a new version it pulls it from url specified there.\
 It only accepts `.zip` file that contains the builded plugin.
 So to release new version follow these steps:
 * clean git tree